What are the Covid entry rules for travellers to European countries?

 Switzerland

-Switzerland has reopened its hotels, museums, stores, theaters, cinemas, zoos and amusement parks to visitors in early June already.
-Since June 28, the mask requirement has been lifted in outdoor areas including train stations.
+Switzerland reopened its hotels, museums, stores, theatres, cinemas, zoos and amusement parks in early June.
+Since late June, masks must be worn only indoors at events that do not necessitate a certificate, in restaurants, shops and on public transport.

-There are no more limitations on group sizes in restaurant terraces, and those who have the EU Covid certificate you are even allowed to go to nightclubs and attend events with up to 5,000 participants.
+Nightclubs and large-scale events are open to the public, provided that attendees can show a Covid-19 certificate.

-Everyone entering Switzerland must register electronically and show a negative test.
-Vaccinated and recovered people do not need to register — for the time being.
+Anyone travelling to Switzerland by plane must register electronically.
+This includes stopovers.
+People arriving via air who have neither received a full vaccination nor recovered from Covid-19 in the past six months must provide a negative PCR or antigen test.
+This applies also to arrivals from countries where variants are prevalent.

 Denmark

-The country follows the EU's traffic light system, which means that fully vaccinated residents from a green, yellow or amber country are exempt from this mandatory testing upon arrival.
-In addition, children under the age of 15 are not required to be tested, nor are fully vaccinated people if the last dose was more than two weeks ago.
+Arrivals from non-EU and non-Schengen countries classified by Denmark as yellow, medium-risk areas, do not need a special reason to enter.
+They must not quarantine upon arrival.
+A pre-departure test is, however, required, along with a second test no later than 24 hours after the arrival.
+Fully vaccinated persons with permanent residency in an EU or Schengen country are exempt from testing.

-Rather uniquely, Denmark only accepts people who got AstraZeneca for their first vaccination as a fully vaccinated if their second vaccination dose was an mRNA vaccine (Moderna, Pfizer/BioNTech).
+People from orange and red countries need a special reason for entering Denmark and must complete a 10-day mandatory quarantine.

-In Denmark, masks are no longer compulsory, the only exceptions being airports and public transport.
-In public transport, the mask requirement is scheduled to be dropped on September 1.
-Restaurants and pubs are allowed to stay open until 2 am.
-Shops are open throughout Denmark, and cafés, restaurants and bars are all allowed to serve customers indoors as well — however, only if the guests can prove full vaccination or recovery status or show a negative test result.
+In Denmark, masks are no longer compulsory, the only exceptions being in airports and on public transport.
+Restaurants and pubs are allowed to stay open until 2 a.m.
+Shops are open throughout Denmark, and cafes, restaurants and bars are all allowed to serve customers indoors, as well — however, only if the guests can prove full vaccination or recovery status or show a negative test result.